 Do you have precious prints of ships or any other forms of artwork photos you post online?
 If you do, then you should think about protecting those fine art photos against online theft.
 In the remaining sections of this post, we shall share out secrets to help you protect your artwork pictures against theft.

-If you are an HTML and CSS expert, you can protect your prints of ships images by placing a transparent GIF on top of the artwork.
+If you are an HTML and CSS expert, you can protect your prints of ships by placing a transparent GIF on top of the artwork.
 This measure makes it impossible to download the image and print it because any attempt to download the images will get a transparent image file.

-To keep thieves off your artwork images, you can use a flash to protect it.
+To keep thieves off your artwork images, you can use a flash to protect them.
 You need to convert your images to flash since it makes it impossible to copy and paste them for commercial purposes and piracy.

 The third way of protecting your priceless images is warning thieves against piracy.
 By adding such a warning to your modern art images, you make the potential thief know the potential legal consequences of stealing your images.